How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 Streamlined collaboration between dev teams

 Unito’s 2-way integration eliminates the need to search for specific issues or tasks.
-Instead, teams can simply stay in their preferred GitLab or Jira interface and watch those work items appear in their projects and repositories.
+Instead, teams can simply stay in their preferred GitLab or Jira interface and watch those work items appear in their projects.

 Facilitate software project management